Optimists expect 125 cars at the annual Mountain Mania Car Show

-The Mountain Mania Car Show once again lines Buena Vista’s East Main Street from 9 a.m. to 3 p.m., Saturday, July 9 with a wide array of automobiles.
+The Mountain Mania Car Show will once again line Buena Vista’s East Main Street from 9 a.m. to 3 p.m.
+Saturday with a wide array of automobiles.

 Started in 1983 by the Arkansas Valley Car Club and then hosted in the interim for a couple of years by the Buena Vista Event Cooperative, the Mountain Mania Car Show has reached its third year under the stewardship of the Buena Vista Optimist Club.